-The Departments of Art, Music, and Theatre Arts sponsor a wide variety of activities, including plays, recitals and exhibitions of art by students and faculty as well as occasional traveling exhibits.
+The Programs of Art, Music, and Theatre Arts programs sponsor a wide variety of activities, including plays, recitals and exhibitions of art by students and faculty as well as occasional traveling exhibits.

-The Department of Art presents numerous exhibitions, presentations, and artist lectures from visiting artist in one of the three art galleries in the Humanities Building throughout the year.
+The Art Program presents numerous exhibitions, presentations, and artist lectures from visiting artist in one of the three art galleries in the Humanities Building throughout the year.
 These are free and open to all students.
-The Department of Art also hosts an annual UWG student art exhibition every spring semester, which is open to all university students to submit art works.
+The Art Program also hosts an annual UWG student art exhibition every spring semester, which is open to all university students to submit art works.

-The Department of Music offers students numerous opportunities to perform.
+The Music Program offers students numerous opportunities to perform.
 Whether music majors or non-music majors, students participate in a wide range of music performance activities for university credit.
 Vocal ensembles include the Concert Choir, Chamber Singers, and Opera Workshop.
 The bands include the Marching Band, Basketball Band, Wind Ensemble, Symphonic Band, Jazz Ensemble, Jazz Combos, and a variety of small woodwind, brass, and percussion ensembles.
-The Department of Music presents an opera each year as well.
+The Music Program presents an opera each year as well.

-The Department of Theatre stages five major productions each year, one of which is a musical.
+The Theatre Program stages five major productions each year, one of which is a musical.
 In addition, at least one of them is student devised and/or written.
 Students from all programs are eligible to audition for theatre productions.
-Contact the Theatre department by calling 678.839.4700 or emailing theatre@westga.edu
+Contact the Theatre Program by calling 678-839-4700 or emailing theatre@westga.edu.